Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 What are the fines for cookie violations in Norway?

 Datatilsynet can impose standard GDPR fines up to EUR 20 million or 4% of global turnover.
-Nkom can impose fines up to 5% of previous year's global revenue under the E-Com Act.
+Nkom can impose infringement fines under the E-Com Act, sized by gravity, duration, fault, and the company's turnover.
+Which means a bad banner can cost you from either direction.
 The largest Norwegian GDPR fine to date is NOK 65 million against Grindr for sharing data without valid consent.
 For the 2025 tracking pixel enforcement, fines started at NOK 250,000 with an explicit warning that future penalties will be "much stricter."

 What is the difference between Nkom and Datatilsynet?